lending-llama/lending-llama-2022-05/extras/transcript.md

 feature-sync --> feature-state;
 ```

 Not only does the cognitive complexity explode for a non-trivial system.
 In my experience, oftentimes, following this architectural style blindly actually increases coupling.
-For instance, `AllocationController` and `AllocationPicker` are likely to change in tandem as our domain evolves.
-Spreading these two out over two modules only creates friction without any tangible benefits.
+For instance, `AllocationController` and `AllocationChooser` are likely to change in tandem as our domain evolves.
+If that’s the case, spreading these two out over two modules only creates friction without any tangible benefits.

 Instead, I suggest to only invert when needed and to keep things simple until then: